amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 We also can change the initial capacity of the array to minimize collisions.
 Let's put all of that together in the next section.

-## Decent Hash Map Implementation
+## Decent HashMap Implementation

 Using our optimized hash function we can now do much better.
 However, it doesn't matter how good our hash function as long as we use a limited size bucket we would have collisions.
 So, we have to account for that and handle it gracefully.
-Let's do the following improvements to our Hash Map implementation:
+Let's make the following improvements to our HashMap implementation:
-- **Hash function** that checks types and character orders to minimizes collsions.
+- **Hash function** that checks types and character orders to minimize collisions.
 - **Handle collisions** by appending values to a list.
 We also added a counter to keep track of them.

 ```js